Heart disease risk from saturated fats may depend on what foods they come from – new research | Health

 - Canada

 Heart disease is a major cause of death worldwide – responsible for some 9 million deaths a year.
-But it is preventable, and health behavior changes – such as exercising more, quitting smoking, and eating healthier – are often recommended.
+But it is preventable, and health behaviour changes – such as exercising more, quitting smoking and eating healthier – are often recommended.

 Until now, most research on saturated fats has focused solely on looking at saturated fat and its link with heart disease.
 But foods contain many different types of nutrients.
 This is why it's important to investigate which foods containing saturated fats are linked to heart disease, rather than only considering saturated fat alone.
 This is what our research set out to do.